 Active listening is a skill that can be learned through training, as a way to better support mental health in your organisation.

-Download our guide to choosing the right mental health training for your business.
+Choose the right mental health training for your business

 Active listening: the difference between empathy and sympathy